citra-emu/citra-web/site/content/entry/citra-progress-report-2023-q1/index.md

 ## Custom folders for SDMC and NAND Directories ([#5759](https://github.com/citra-emu/citra/pull/5759), [#6014](https://github.com/citra-emu/citra/pull/6014), [#6157](https://github.com/citra-emu/citra/pull/6157)) by [nieldm](https://github.com/nieldm), [SachinVin](https://github.com/SachinVin) and [vitor-k](https://github.com/vitor-k)

 Portability is something that has been important to Citra for a very long time.
+Alongside our installer build, we also offer loose builds of Citra for manual installation, allowing these to be installed anywhere on the device but still having the save files and alike saved to the default app data folder on your device.
-Alongside our installer, we also offer loose builds of Citra for manual installation.
-These builds can be used to run Citra in a fully portable way.
+These manual builds can also be used to run Citra in a fully portable way.
+For example, if you need to transfer your entire Citra setup between devices using a storage medium such as a USB stick or an SD card, these fully portable builds are quite useful.

-Despite Citra binaries being portable, data such as save files and game files would still be saved to the user data folder on your device, meaning these files would not be portable across various devices.
+However, there are some caveats with this.
+Sometimes, it just isn't practical to switch between different Citra builds over and over, for example if you just want to quickly switch the save file for ROM hacks or randomizations of a game.

-Now introducing custom SDMC and NAND directories!
+This is where custom SDMC and NAND directories come in.
 SDMC is the name of the emulated 3DS SD card in Citra and NAND is the emulated memory chip of the 3DS.
 These are needed as they contain all data about the 3DS games you are playing, including the save files!
+This addition allows you to switch between different save files and Citra setups on the fly, without having to set up and launch multiple portable builds.
 Adding this was a big feat, with the assistance of multiple developers being called in.
 After the initial implementation by [nieldm](https://github.com/nieldm) came a slew of other issues, such as internal issues with the custom paths and every user being accidentally forced to use custom directories for SDMC and NAND!

 All of these issues were ironed out by the joint effort of our developers and we’re proud to say that custom directories for SDMC and NAND are here to stay!